defnecirci/HIBIT-2020/_posts/2020-01-03-call-for-papers.markdown

 __Please note:__ Your submission will be subject to peer review and therefore there is no guarantee that a submission will be put onto the conference agenda!<br/>

-The program committee picks the most interesting talk proposals and informs the selected submitters until August 15, 2020.<br/>
+The program committee picks the most interesting talk proposals and informs the selected submitters until October 1st, 2020.<br/>

 ### Any questions?